A Medical/Surgical Career offering challenge and reward

 Small class sizes, excellent and varied facilities.

-With one of the smallest average class sizes among podiatric medical programs in the U.S., clinical training through our multiple teaching hospital associations and Barry's community-based clinics, new medical education facility, and a 98% residency placement, Barry's program offers the advantages you need to become a successful physician -- a Doctor of Podiatric Medicine.
+With one of the smallest average class sizes among podiatric medical programs in the U.S., clinical training through our multiple teaching hospital associations, Barry's community-based clinics, and a new medical education facility.

 Diversity and community service opportunities.

 Our location in vibrant, diverse South Florida ensures your patient population will be equally diverse, a critical component for the 21st century medical practitioner.
 In addition, you will have the opportunity to engage in the Yucatan Crippled Children's Project, homeless and indigent medical care, and other community service activities.

 We invite you to explore our website further.
 If you would like to speak with us directly about beginning your studies in podiatric medicine and surgery, call us today at 1-305-899-3123.